 Very few RV tires actually wear out.
 Most of them rot out due at least partially to the sun.
 The sun’s UV rays are persistently working away at the tire rubber.
 This deterioration leads to cracks in the sidewalls and tread areas.
 When these cracks get bad enough, your tire gives up.

-You can’t stop tire deterioration, but you can sure slow it down.
+You can’t stop tire deterioration, but you can surely slow it down.
 Just like you protect your skin from the sun, you can protect your tires from the sun.
 One of the best methods is to keep your tires out of the sun.
 How?
 Cover your tires.
 There are vinyl tire covers that wrap around the tire.
 There are flat tire covers that attach to the side of your rig and drape over the tires.
-The wrap around are less expensive, but more difficult to install.
-The flat allow air to circulate, match the rig better, easier to install especially without getting your sleeves dirty, but cost more.
+The wrap arounds are less expensive, but more difficult to install.
+The flat allows air to circulate, match the rig better, easier to install, especially without getting your sleeves dirty, but cost more.
 Plywood can be leaned up against them, but it does look tacky.
-Some chemical compounds can be applied like sun tan lotion.
+Some chemical compounds can be applied like suntan lotion.
 Not all work equally.
 In fact, some tire companies speak out against them.
-There are some that probably do more damage than good.
+There are some that do more damage than good.

 Actual use of your rig promotes tire longevity.
-The flexing of the tire through use actually releases some of the internal rubber compounds.
+The flexing of the tire through use releases some of the internal rubber compounds.
 These components help protect the tire.
 There is nothing like another reason to use your RV.
-If your RV is going to be parked for an extended period of time, then use a vapor barrier between the concrete or asphalt and your tire.
+If your RV is going to be parked for an extended period, then use a vapor barrier between the concrete or asphalt and your tire.

 For even more information on how to protect your RV's Tires, you may want to take a look at the video below by RVing Expert Mark Polk from RV Education 101.

 To instantly download the RV Education 101 Videos available from RVing Expert Mark Polk visit the RV Education 101 Video Download Store